 My thoughts: As I sit here drinking my canned wine after a full meal of hot dogs and potato chips, I cant help but feeling a little offended that Godard hates American culture.
 To be fair, it is American cinema he hates, although I doubt he felt anything sentimental towards the actual citizens.
 And so Godard set out to make a film that both satirized and showed his love for all things America.
 Which I think he did.
 Or did not.
 Hell if I know, actually.

 Pierrot le Fou is the weirdest film to describe because although it has a linear plot about two lovers on the run, I never understood what they were running from or why they were killing so many people.
 But then I read up on trivia and saw that it was a satire and it kind of reminded me of the first time I saw Austin Powers.
 I thought the movie was hilarious but I only understood about 40% of it because I had never watched a James Bond film before.
 That’s what this movie is.
 If I had watched the films Godard was referencing, I think I would’ve understood what was going on a little better but since I didn’t, I just kept waiting for something to make sense.
-There are a few funny elements in the film but many of them are dark so I wasn’t sure if it was French humor or something else.
+There are a few funny elements in the film but many of them are dark I wasn’t sure if it was French humor or something else.
 I like to imagine audiences back in the 60s watching Pierrot le Fou and cackling every time Ferdinand reads a book or when Marianne pulls out her dog purse.
-But to me, I felt left out of the joke.
+But I felt left out of the joke.

 That’s not to say that I was bored to tears or anything by this movie.
 The colors are gorgeous and so are the actors.
 I kept watching to see what would happen, even if I didn’t understand every little thing going on.
 The dialogue spoken was also confusing, like watching the Thin Red Line again.
 If I had turned off subtitles and just watched the action, I think I would’ve walked away from this with a much higher regard for Godard.